 The strength of Spruce wood species is identified and described as what makes Spruce so special in woodworking.

-Hope you have gained good knowledge about the qualities of Spruce and how hard it is.
+Hope you have gained good knowledge about, is Spruce a hardwood and the qualities of Spruce.

 So, let’s jump into your next woodworking project with beautiful Spruce wood.
 Have fun in woodworking!